nah414/synqc-temporal-dynamics-series-hybrid-controller-/backend/README.md

 The backend exports Prometheus metrics on port `9000` by default (configurable via `SYNQC_METRICS_PORT`).
 Set `SYNQC_ENABLE_METRICS=false` to disable export, and adjust scrape cadence with `SYNQC_METRICS_COLLECTION_INTERVAL_SECONDS`.
+When multiple exporters run in a single process (e.g., API + worker scrape targets sharing one endpoint), enable `SYNQC_METRICS_USE_SHARED_REGISTRY=true` to reuse collectors safely; tests and local dev keep isolated registries by default to avoid duplicate collector warnings during reloads.

+To serve a single scrape target from the API itself, set `SYNQC_METRICS_SHARED_REGISTRY_ENDPOINT_ENABLED=true` (recommended for hosted deployments).
+This exposes `/metrics` using the shared registry so you can proxy the scrape path through your ingress alongside `/api/*` without relaxing per-instance isolation in development.
+Keep API authentication enabled so `/metrics` stays behind the same guardrails.

+When the worker runs out-of-process, enable `SYNQC_METRICS_WORKER_ENDPOINT_ENABLED=true` to expose a separate scrape handler from the worker.
+Combine this with `SYNQC_METRICS_WORKER_PORT`/`SYNQC_METRICS_WORKER_BIND_ADDRESS` to match your ingress and optionally
+`SYNQC_METRICS_WORKER_USE_SHARED_REGISTRY=true` if you want worker collectors registered against the shared registry for consolidated scrapes.

 Key series to scrape: